WaylonWalker/waylonwalker.com/pages/til/htmx-get.md

 ## The base page

 Start with some html boilerplate, pop in a script tag to add the htmx.org script, and a button that says click me.
+I added just a tish of style so that it does not sear your delicate developer your eyes.

 ```html
 <!DOCTYPE html>